What is ASC 606?

 - Establish the processes and automate the data necessary to conform with ASC606

 - Manage allocation methods based on the type of performance obligation specified in the contract

 - Configure and add new types of contracts or allocation methods as your business evolves

-Talk to us any time about how PSA software like Projector helps services organizations follow GAAP accounting rules, better manage their operations and drive higher profits.
+Talk to us any time about how PSA software like Projector helps services organizations and consulting companies follow GAAP accounting rules, better manage their operations and drive higher profits.

 Frequently Asked Questions About ASC 606 Revenue Recognition